 Rev. Fr.
-Michael G. Zaniolo, STL, CAC - Administrator/Catholic Chaplair Roman Catholic Archdiocese of Chicago Mr. Qazi M. Biabani - Imam Khateeb/Muslim Chaplain Muslim Community Center of Chicago Rev. Dr. Hutz H. Hertzberg - Protestant Chaplain The Mody Church of Chicago Mrs. Susan E. Schneider, CAP - Office/Business Manager/Fund Raiser Mr. Michael Brennan - Bulletin Editor the basic belief of Christianity, the reason for Christian faith, hope and courage.
+Michael G. Zaniolo, STL, CAC - Administrator/Catholic Chaplain Roman Catholic Archdiocese of Chicago Mr. Qazi M. Biabani - Imam Khateeb/Muslim Chaplain Muslim Community Center of Chicago Rev. Dr. Hutz H. Hertzberg - Protestant Chaplain The Moody Church of Chicago Mrs. Susan E. Schneider.
+CAP - Office/Business Manager/Fund Raiser Mr. Michael Brennan - Bulletin Editor Christians Celebrate Easter Sunday Happy Easter!
+Christians celebrate Easter Sunday, April 20, which commemorates the physical resurrection from the grave of Jesus CHRIST on the third day (counted inclusively in the ancient manner) after His crucifixion.
+This is the basic belief of Christianity, the reason for Christian faith, hope and courage.
 "Easter is the greatest feast of the Church year, celebrating the Resurrection of Christ and the salvation of man; at the corporeal level it is the release from the long period of Lenten penitence, and a joyous festivity after the sober reenactment of the events of Holy Week," according to The Oxford Companion to the Year.
-The word 'Easter' (like German Ostern) originally denoted a spring festival in honor of a Germanic dawn-goddess called Ēostræ (in the Northumbrian of the Venerable Bede, and Ēas-tre in standard West Saxon), according to Oxford.
-Its ancient name, in Greek and Latin, was Pascha, from Hebrew Pesah (Pesach), for Jewish Passover and Christian Easter alike.
-The first Christians naturally observed the Jewish festivals with a new interpretation in accord with their faith, and in this spirit the ancient Passover brought to mind Christ as the Paschal Lamb and the first-fruits of the dead.
-It was not until after apostolic times that this festival became an instituted observance of the Christian Church.
-Controversy over the date of Easter was settled at the Council of Nicæa (325), which determined that the feast would be celebrated on the first Sunday after the vernal equinox.
-Easter is thus a movable feast, falling on a different Sunday in about a 12-year cycle, the earliest date being March 21, the latest April 25.
-Orthodox Christians will observe EASTER (HOLY PASCHA) next Sunday, April 28.
+The word 'Easter' (like German Ostern) originally denoted a spring festival in honor of a Germanic dawn-goddess called Eostræ (in the Northumbrian of the Venerable Bede, and Eastre in standard West Saxon), according to Oxford.
+Its ancient name, in Greek and Latin, was